Credits and costs

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-References (2) — You will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of two references (preferably professional).
+References (2) — You will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of two professional and/or academic references.
+If you have professional full-time work experience (highly recommended), professional recommendations are strongly preferred over academic recommendations, with additional preference for one from a current or previous supervisor.
+Please do not provide references from family members or friends.
 Upon submission of your application, an email will be sent to each reference requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 Résumé — You will upload your résumé (one to two pages) to the online application.
 A minimum of two years of professional experience is strongly preferred, with emphasis on post-undergraduate, full-time work experience.
 Internships and other experiences will be considered holistically but are not considered as part of the work experience minimum recommendation.